Their latest 5 track EP is a thing of great beauty, shimmering it's way into your brain like a jewel encrusted earwig.

 Morgana McCleod (author)

-"... really an important work.
-It is hard even on second listen to pick one piece out, it is like a wonderful landscape where one moment must serve another, and it has to be precise even if only a few words or a whack of the brush on the painters tongue - layered wonderfully. ... there is something of the landscape that hints of the terrible pain of Xavier Herbert's 'poor fellow my country'.
+"... really an important work... there is something of the landscape that hints of the terrible pain of Xavier Herbert's 'poor fellow my country'.
 A stretching of land."

 Christopher Barnett (poet)